steelbrain/pundle/docs/technical/components.md

 Please note that if you want to add support for a language is transpiled into javascript like CoffeeScript or TypeScript, you should **not** write a new loader but should re-use the `pundle-loader-js` instead; and give it the required extensions in config.
 It's because TypeScript or any other similar language is transpiled to pure js **before** it's fed to a loader.
 Have a look at `pundle-preset-typescript` for an idea.

-Below is an example of a JSON loader
+An example JSON loader is shown below

 ```js
 const { createLoader, shouldProcess, MessageIssue } = require('pundle-api')